soumojit-dev/Python/README.md

 - Reverses a string using a loop.
 12. vowels_str.py
 - Counts the number of vowels in a given string.
+13. armstrong.py
+- Checks whether a number is an Armstrong number or not.
+14. max_of_3_num.py
+- Finds the maximum of three numbers.

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch